xelxebar/tmux-addons/nesting/README.md

 whatever works for your setup.
 The hooks exist in the `hooks` directory and are as follows:

-* `on-focus`: sourced whenever a session gains focus, and
+* `on-focus`: sourced whenever a session gains focus,
-* `on-blur`: sourced whenever a session loses focus.
+* `on-blur`: sourced whenever a session loses focus,
+* `init-focused`: to be sourced once when initializing a focused session, and
+* `init-blurred`: to be sourced once when initializing a blurred session.

 By default, these conain a minimal status bar styling that should be reasonable for vanilla setups.